-- The option to view by the CCG where the deceased was registered, or CCG area/ Upper Tier Local Authority where the person resided
+- The option to view by the CCG where the deceased was registered, or CCG area/ Upper Tier Local Authority where the person resided.

-- Quarterly counts of patients by GP practice aggregated by age and sex
+- Quarterly counts of patients by GP practice aggregated by age and sex.

-These data are supplied to Public Health in Local Authorities and NHS organisations for public health statistical purposes under: Statistics and Registration Service Act (2007) and regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
+These data are supplied to Public Health in Local Authorities and NHS organisations for public health statistical purposes under: Statistics and Registration Service Act (2007) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

 There are also some important changes about the purpose for which this information can be used.
-The Act specifies that the births and deaths information can only be disclosed by ONS to health bodies and Local Authorities if either: it consists of statistics or is for the purpose of producing or analysing statistics; and is for the purpose of the performance of functions in relation to the health service.
+The Act specifies that the births and deaths information can only be disclosed to health bodies and Local Authorities if either: it consists of statistics or is for the purpose of producing or analysing statistics; and is for the purpose of the performance of functions in relation to the health service.

 In addition the legal access to personal confidential data has changed under the Health and Social Care Act 2012.
 The HSCIC has issued some FAQs to assist in determining whether your organisation can access patient confidential data and these should be referred to prior to requesting access to PCMD.